John Houseman: Collaboration with Orson Welles

 In 1934, Houseman was looking to cast Panic, a play he was producing based on a drama by Archibald MacLeish concerning a Wall Street financier whose world crumbles about him when consumed by the crash of 1929.
 Although the central figure is a man in his late fifties, Houseman became obsessed by the notion that a young man named Orson Welles he had seen in Katharine Cornell's production of Romeo and Juliet was the only person qualified to play the leading role.
 Welles consented and, after preliminary conversations, agreed to leave the play he was in after a single night to take the lead in Houseman's production.
 Panic opened at the Imperial Theatre on March 15, 1935.
 Among the cast was Houseman's ex-wife, Zita Johann, who had co-starred with Boris Karloff three years earlier in Universal's The Mummy.

 Although the play opened to indifferent notices and ran for a mere three performances, it nevertheless led to the forging of a theatrical team, a fruitful but stormy partnership in which Houseman said Welles "was the teacher, I, the apprentice."

 He supervised the direction of Walk Together Chillun in 1936.

+Orson Welles would later describe throwing flaming Sterno cans at Houseman on The Dick Cavett Show with both humour and regret.